MicrosoftDocs/SupportArticles-docs/support/sales-copilot/outlook-side-panel/problem-starting-copilot-for-sales.md

     :::image type="content" source="media/problem-starting-copilot-for-sales/prevent-cross-site-tracking.png" alt-text="Screenshot that shows the Prevent cross-site tracking option in Safari.":::

 1. Refresh the page, and then open the Copilot for Sales add-in.
-When asked to allow pop-ups, allow pop-ups from the Office 365 website.
+When you're asked to allow pop-ups, allow pop-ups from the Office 365 website.

     If you allowed pop-ups, refresh the page, and then open the Copilot for Sales add-in.